 - Secondary Consultation and team support for Hope Street staff to ensure an holistic approach to service delivery

-- Young people 16 - 25 years of age with links to the North and North-West Metropolitan region of Melbourne
+- linked to the North and North-West Metropolitan region of Melbourne

-- Any family member (or appropriate person) identified by a young person as having a significant influence on their close relationships, wellbeing or security
+- able to identify any family member (or appropriate person) as having a significant influence on their close relationships, wellbeing or security

 Please contact your nearest access point(s) listed on this page to find out more about entering this program.

 The program provided 60 support episodes during the 2015-16 period with 82% of clients receiving formal counselling support, and the other young people connecting with the program through life skill development group workshops.
 Through the Youth Reconciliation Practitioner’s work with young people, the program reported the following service outcomes:

 - 50% enhancement of young people’s interpersonal life skills

 - 40% increase in connections to community